axdjuraev/py-cron-org/README.md

 ```

 ## Contributing
-We welcome contributions from the developer community to improve the Wallex SDK.
-If you are interested in contributing to the Wallex SDK, please follow the steps below:
+We welcome contributions from the developer community to improve the pycronorg.
+If you are interested in contributing to the pycronorg, please follow the steps below:

 1. Fork the repository on GitHub.
 2. Create a new branch for your feature or bug fix.